 Our only gripe is that there’s not enough information on the history of the place (especially the Yellow Earl).
 We had to resort to Wikipedia over lunch.
 We’ll definitely be popping back every once in a while to see the progress.

-Ullswater is the second biggest lake in the Lake District, so you can often find a spot all to yourself.
+The second biggest lake in the Lake District, so you can often find a spot all to yourself.
 Walk up to Aira Force from the lakeside or have a paddle on one of the shingle beaches.
 Walk to Howtown from Side Farm campsite along the beautiful lakeside path and then get the Ullswater Steamer back to Glenridding.

-Bassenthwaite is interesting because there are no towns or villages on its shore.
+Interesting because there are no towns or villages on its shore.
 Instead, you can walk in peace and quiet along the west shore.
 On the east, you can visit Mirehouse and St Bega’s church and there are woodland walks starting from the tea rooms and car park nearby.